banatibalazs/pdf-watermark-remover/README.md

 Note: Large files or high DPI can slow the reading of the PDF file.
 If the process is too slow, consider decreasing the DPI or using smaller PDFs.

 ## Note
+Large files or high DPI can slow the reading of the PDF file.
+If the process is too slow, consider decreasing the DPI or using smaller PDFs.
 This project is for educational purposes and should not infringe on copyrights.